Pazdikan/compdbd.fyi/content/Best Of.md

 Now the overall score in the BO3 is 1-1, meaning there's a need for a third and final BO7 — a tie-breaker.

-Now you should get it!
+Now you should get it, or at least !